5F6A-M Bassman Micro© Guitar Amplifier

 You have the choice of using a simple solid state, 9-pin or 8-pin tube rectifier.
-I recommend you use an EZ81 rectifier tube because it's low output will suit the low current needs of the Bassman Micro so you'll get voltage sag similar to the 5F6A.
+I recommend you use an EZ81 9-pin rectifier tube because it's low output will suit the low current needs of the Bassman Micro so you'll get a little voltage sag.
 The EZ81 will drop about 20 volts compared to a solid state rectifier.
 It uses a standard 9-pin socket and 6.3V filament heat so no 5V power transformer output is needed.
 If you want to use a full size 8-pin rectifier tube like a 5Y3GT which drops about 60 volts compared to a solid state rectifier then I recommend the higher voltage output Hammond 270CAX power transformer to compensate for the extra voltage drop.
 It comes with a 5V output for the 5Y3.
 Just wire the 8-pin socket with the high voltage to pins 4 and 6, 5V heater lines to 2 and 8 and the B+ power output wire to pin 8.
-The Bassman Micro layout diagram shows both, a 4 diode solid state rectifier and a tube rectifier--choose one and delete the other.
+The Bassman Micro layout diagram shows both, a 4 diode solid state rectifier and an EZ81 tube rectifier--choose one and delete the other.

 My recommended power transformers are the Hammond 270AX for the US and Hammond 370AX (available here) for international builders (has 100, 110, 120, 200, 220 and 240 volt primaries, see this for wiring instructions).
 They have 240-0-240V high voltage secondary output and 6.3V heater output.
 If you use solid state rectification you may need to add a 2 watt voltage dropping resistor before the first filter cap to bring the voltage down to around 315V DC at the first filter cap.

-The recommended output transformer is the Hammond 125B (or 125C for less compression and max volume but I believe the 125B will give the truest 5F6A tone).
+The recommended output transformer is the Hammond 125B (or 125C for less compression and more volume but I believe the 125B will give the truest 5F6A tone).
 Use secondary wires 2 & 4 to give 22500:8 load impedance for 8 ohm speaker.

 The 12AY7, 12AX7 and 12AU7 all use 0.3 amps of 6.3v heater current.
 If you use an EZ81 rectifier tube it uses about 1 amp of heater current so any power transformer that supplies 2 amps of 6.3v for tube rectification will work.